aptma/apentis-amlscorer-api/README.md

 ### Cash transactions
 - `POST /cash-transactions`: Submit one or more client cash transactions for cashflow monitoring and suspicious activity detection
+- `GET /cash-transactions/{externalTransactionId}/aml-result`: Retrieve the AML monitoring result for a specific transaction.
+- `GET /cash-transactions/aml-results`: List AML monitoring results for a specific business relation or portfolio.

 ---